-The Group has also issued warrants to subscribe for ordinary shares as part of a funding arrangement agreed in connection with the investment framework for planned development of the Accoya® manufacturing facility.
-The exercise of these warrants is dependent upon attainment of key milestones within the investment framework.
-Once each milestone is achieved, the Investor has agreed to apply for allotment of a certain number of shares at a fixed price.
-The Investor will settle the share consideration in cash, and that cash is to be used in accordance with the investment framework and for the ongoing working capital requirements of the Group.
+The Group has also issued warrants to subscribe for ordinary shares as part of a funding arrangement agreed in connection with the investment framework for planned development of the Accoya® Wood manufacturing facility (Funding Warrants).
+The Investor will subscribe for shares in cash by exercising the Funding Warrants, and that cash is to be used in accordance with the investment framework and for the ongoing working capital requirements of the Group.
+As such the Funding Warrants in themselves have no intrinsic fair value, over and above facilitating the funding arrangement, and therefore no charge to the consolidated profit or loss is recorded in respect of these.